 9.1 To protect and enhance landscape/townscape from negative effects of land use change 9-2 To take sensitive locations into account when siting development and to promote high quality design 9-3 To encourage appropriate future use of derelict land positively or negatively affected by the LDP?
 Are there any listed buildings that can be positively or negatively affected by the LDP?
 Will the LDP have a positive or negative impact on landscapes or townscapes?
 Will the LDP have a positive or negative impact on designated landscapes?
 Will the LDP encourage the redevelopment of previously developed land?
 10 Population 10-1 Ensure suitable, affordable housing stock with access to education and employment facilities 10-2 Promote the retention of younger people 10-3 Promote inclusion of disadvantaged and minority groups into society Will the LDP increase the provision of affordable housing in Carmarthenshire?
 Will the LDP contribute to promoting the retention of young people in the county?
 Will the LDP contribute to social inclusion?
 11 The Welsh Language 11-1 Encourage growth of the Welsh language and culture Will the LDP encourage the growth of the Welsh language and culture?
 12 Health and Well-being 12-1 Create opportunities for people to live active, healthy lifestyles through planning activities 12-2 Provide access to health and recreation facilities and services 12-3 Encourage walking or cycling as alternative means of transportation 12-4 Promote access to Wales' natural and cultural heritage Will there be a positive or negative impact on human health?
 Will access to health services and recreation facilities including natural heritage features be increased?
 Will the LDP increase opportunities for walking and cycling?
-13 Education and Skills 13.1 Provide accessible educational and training facilities which Will the LDB contribute to 13-1 Provide accessible educational and training facilities which meet the future needs of the area 13-2 Increase levels of literacy (in English and Welsh) and numeracy 13-3 Promote lifelong learning Will the LDP contribute to increasing attainment levels amongst young people?
+Will the LDP contribute to 13-1 Provide accessible educational and training facilities which meet the future needs of the area 13-2 Increase levels of literacy (in English and Welsh) and numeracy 13-3 Promote lifelong learning increasing attainment levels amongst young people?
 Will the LDP promote access to education facilities for all members of the community?
 Will the LDP contribute to increasing literacy and numeracy levels?